ananlvjiao/ESTest/README.md

 --------------------------------
 Use C# implementation from http://adnan-korkmaz.blogspot.com/2012/06/hyperloglog-c-implementation.html

-Error rate, map size, and numbers of cardinality

 [Test Result] (/docs/HyperLogLogTestResult.text)
+Error rate, map size, and number of cardinality

 The test result lists based on different standard error, what the map size is; and it also lists for different cardinality, (10 times) average error rate, min error rate and max error rate.

 The C# implementation requires to pass the value of the param "stdError"(standard error) to initialize the HyperLogLog.
 The standard error and map size relationship is defined in paper http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf